ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 #### Setting context

->>> C
->>>

 Whenever you work with Mbed CLI, you need to navigate your command-line terminal to the directory in which you want to work.
-For example, if your program is in a folder called ``my_program``:
+For example, if your program is in a folder called `my_program`:

 >>> C
 ```